RayhaanSaeed/spectroscopy-data-analysis/README.md

 ## Overview

-This project focuses on the collection, processing, and analysis of spectroscopy data for photofluorescent proteins.
+This project focuses on the collection, processing, organisation, and analysis of spectroscopy data for photofluorescent proteins.
 The aim of the project is to create a structured and reusable database of excitation and emission spectra collected from journal papers, repositories, and experimental datasets.

-Using Python, the project automates data cleaning, restructuring, and analysis workflows to allow meaningful comparison between different fluorescent proteins and their spectral behaviour.
+Using Python, the project automates the cleaning, restructuring, standardisation, and export of spectroscopy datasets to allow meaningful comparison between different fluorescent proteins and their spectral behaviour.

 ---

+## Project Structure

+The project currently consists of two main Python workflows:

+### 1. Data Import and Cleaning Pipeline

+This script collates spectroscopy datasets from multiple unstructured sources, including CSV files, repositories, and experimental data exports.
+The workflow cleans and restructures inconsistent data formats, removes duplicates, handles missing information, and standardises the output into organised CSV datasets suitable for analysis.

+Key tasks include:
+- Importing spectroscopy datasets from multiple sources
+- Cleaning inconsistent formatting and messy data
+- Removing duplicate or incomplete entries
+- Standardising wavelength and intensity data
+- Generating structured CSV outputs for downstream analysis

+---

+### 2. Data Export and Analysis Preparation Pipeline

+This script exports selected spectroscopy datasets for groups of proteins into OriginPro for graphical comparison and further data analysis.
+The workflow allows spectral datasets to be compared visually to identify trends and differences in fluorescence behaviour between proteins.

+Key tasks include:
+- Selecting datasets for groups of proteins
+- Exporting processed spectroscopy data into analysis-ready formats
+- Preparing datasets for OriginPro visualisation
+- Supporting graphical comparison of excitation and emission spectra
+- Enabling trend analysis and spectral interpretation

+---

 ## Objectives

-- Collect spectroscopy datasets from multiple scientific sources
+- Collect spectroscopy datasets from scientific literature and repositories
-- Standardise inconsistent and unstructured data formats
+- Standardise inconsistent and unstructured spectroscopy data
-- Automate data cleaning and processing pipelines
+- Automate data cleaning and restructuring workflows
-- Extract key spectral features such as peak wavelength and spectral shape
+- Extract meaningful spectral information from raw datasets
-- Visualise and compare fluorescence behaviour between proteins
+- Enable comparison and visualisation of fluorescence behaviour between proteins
-- Produce reusable datasets for future analysis and modelling
+- Create reusable datasets for future computational and statistical analysis

 ---